 MCO contract terms may vary by state or program and often vary in the level of specificity, but all contracts include a basic set of activities and specific requirements mandated by federal law.
-CMS provides states with a contract checklist to ensure that all federal requirements are included since the contracts are subject to CMS review and approval.
-Some of these additional requirements include the ability to audit financial records, who may be an owner or subcontractor of a managed care organization, and several provisions regarding financing such as actuarial soundness and minimum medical loss ratios.
+CMS provides states with a contract checklist to ensure that all federal requirements are included since the contracts are subject to CMS review and approval.14 Some of these additional requirements include the ability to audit financial records, who may be an owner or subcontractor of an MCO, and several provisions regarding financing such as actuarial soundness and minimum medical loss ratios.
 In addition to written contract oversight, CMS also requires states to submit annual reports on managed care compliance.
 CMS requires multiple reports related to managed care financing and access to care.
 These mandated reports include:

-- Rate certifications: Rate certification is the process by which CMS reviews Medicaid capitation payments to risk-based managed care plans to verify that the payments are actuarially sound, developed in accordance with generally accepted actuarial principles and practices, appropriate for the population and services, and certified by qualified actuaries."
-The rate certification report is subject to CMS review and approval before the capitation rates can be implemented for the managed care organizations. - Medical loss ratio: The medical loss ratio (MLR) is a component of the managed care capitation rate calculation meant to protect Medicaid from paying for excessive health plan administrative expenses or profits by ensuring that a sufficient percentage of the total capitation is spent on medical services or other specified plan benefits.
-The MLR report shows CMS the percentage of revenue used for patient care at the contract level.
+- Rate certifications: Rate certification is the process by which CMS reviews Medicaid capitation payments to risk-based managed care plans to verify that the payments are actuarially sound, developed in accordance with generally accepted actuarial principles and practices, appropriate for the population and services, and certified by qualified actuaries."15 The rate certification report is subject to CMS review and approval before the capitation rates can be implemented for the MCOs. - Medical loss ratio: The medical loss ratio (MLR) is a component of the managed care capitation rate calculation meant to protect Medicaid from paying for excessive health plan administrative expenses or profits by ensuring that a sufficient percentage of the total capitation is spent on medical services or other specified plan benefits.16 The MLR report shows CMS the percentage of revenue used for patient care at the contract level.
 CMS requires states to set a standard of at least 85%.
-Failure to meet a minimum MLR of 85% may result in sanctions and repayment of capitation funds to the state. - Network adequacy/access to care: The network adequacy and access to care reports are designed to provide CMS with an analysis and assurance that members can adequately receive necessary services.
+Failure to meet a minimum MLR of 85% may result in sanctions and repayment of capitation funds to the state.17 - Network adequacy/access to care: The network adequacy and access to care reports are designed to provide CMS with an analysis and assurance that members can adequately receive necessary services.
 However, there is no national standard for network adequacy.
 Instead, states are allowed to establish their own quantitative network adequacy standard.
-These standards are often based on the time or distance to it would take an individual to reach a particular type of provider or a minimum provider-to-enrollee ratio.
-Federal law requires Medicaid managed care plans to assure that they have capacity to serve expected https://www.medicaid.gov/medicaid/downloads/mce-checklist-state-user-guide.pdf
+These standards are often based on the time or distance to it would take an individual to reach a particular type of provider or a minimum provider-to-enrollee ratio.18 Federal law requires Medicaid managed care plans to assure that they have capacity to serve expected enrollment in their service area and maintain a sufficient number, mix, and geographic distribution of providers.19 These reports help states and CMS identify geographic regions that may not have a sufficient number of providers or specialty services for the surrounding population.